-Why study in the Netherlands: Tuition Fees
+Why study in the Netherlands: tuition fees

 Firstly – and most importantly – is the relative affordability of studying in the Netherlands.
 Usually, the idea of studying abroad is off the table when one considers the costs involved.
 However, when it comes to the Netherlands, it can actually be cost-saving in some cases.

 Tuition fees for EU/ESSA students in the Netherlands can start at €700 – €2000 for a bachelors or €2000 – €5000 for a masters.
 For non EU students, prices range between €6000 – €12000 for a bachelors and €8000 – €20000 for a masters.
-If you enroll in a bachelors, there’s even a possibility of paying half the price for your first year if you have never studied in the Netherlands before.
+If you enrol in a bachelors, there’s even a possibility of paying half the price for your first year if you have never studied in the Netherlands before.

 Whilst this is hardly cheap (especially in the case of non EU students), it is still considerably less than what most people are expected to pay in their home country.
 In my case, the prospect of doing a masters begins with a tuition fee of €8000 – €10000, and that is before accommodation and living costs.
 The story is all too similar for the UK, US and Australia.

-Why study in Holland: Housing
+Why study in Holland: housing

-However, this comes as an echo to many of the same events which unfolded just a week previously in Ireland.
 It’s a problem which unfortunately resonates with most students around the world at this point.
 This makes the issue of housing in the Netherlands no less dire, but it seems that avoiding a housing crisis is a luxury that students in this day and age cannot enjoy.
 The best we can do is to avoid costs of other sorts; by paying less tuition, for instance.

-Why study in the Netherlands: Community
+Why study in the Netherlands: community

 Another appeal to students is that the Netherlands is home to a vast international community.
 Part of the country’s global identity is that it is comprised of so many different ethnicities, religions, cultures and foods.
 It seems that even if you are nervous to leave your own country, you will always find a bit of it in the Netherlands – and even better.